NFL head-coaching carousel: Who's fired, who's hired, more

 Chicago Bears

 - Dickerson:?
-Fox's legacy in Chicago will be defined by a historic lack of production
+Fox's legacy will be defined by a historic lack of production

 Oakland Raiders

 The Raiders officially named Jon Gruden their 22nd coach in franchise history.
 He will get the longest coaching deal in NFL history -- a 10-year contract likely approaching $100 million --? sources told ESPN's Adam Schefter.
-Gruden, who coached Oakland from 1998 to 2001 and has been working as an ESPN analyst, is returning to the Raiders to replace Jack Del Rio, who was fired?after the regular-season finale.
+The team held an introductory news conference Jan.
+9. Gruden, who coached Oakland from 1998 to 2001 and has been working as an ESPN analyst, is returning to the Raiders to replace Jack Del Rio, who was fired?after the regular-season finale.

+- Gutierrez: Gruden -- Raiders looking to 'unlock the greatness' in Derek Carr

+- Barnwell: Can Gruden revive the Raiders again?
+Answering questions on his return

 - Gutierrez: Gruden never wanted to leave the Raiders -- and now he's back